datawarrior2023/Skee-Ball-League-App/00_Documentation/Team_Description.md

 ---

 **Note**: Each team member plays a simulated role in this project.
-As the sole developer, a single person using AI Agents will "wear each hat" as needed, ensuring clear documentation, development, and delivery at each phase of the project.
+As the sole developer, a single person will "wear each hat" as needed, ensuring clear documentation, development, and delivery at each phase of the project.